sapphiredev/examples/examples/with-typescript-complete/README.md

-# TypeScript Sapphire Bot example
+# TypeScript Complete Sapphire Bot example

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript
+This is a more complete setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript.

+It is similar to the [starter setup](../with-typescript-starter/), but adds more data structures and a more complete setup.

 ## How to use it?